balancer/code-review/rate-providers/ezEigenRateProvider.md

 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

 ## Conclusion
-**Summary judgment: SAFE/UNSAFE**
+**Summary judgment: SAFE**

 This rate provider should work well with Balancer pools.
+The upgradeability of the contracts in Renzo protocol's domain are guarded behind a multisig and a Timelock.
+However the callchain of the rate provider has downstream dependencies on Eigenlayer contracts which are upgradeable by a 1/2 Multisig.